By Thomas Quillfeldt

 Those peaceful, picturesque in-game environs provide game composers great opportunities to get their chill on, helping us feel relaxed, refreshed and ready to face any challenge.

-To celebrate the onset of Spring, here’s a selection of the sunniest tracks from video games.
+Here’s a selection of the sunniest tracks from video games.

 “Oven-Fresh Day” by Grant Kirkhope – Viva Piñata (2006)